Kagayakashi/-sbscmt_lib_v1-/README.md

-# SB SCMT Lib v1
+# BPMSYS XML API Lib v1

-Library for integration with SCM API (SimBASE system).
+## Project
+I have worked on project for BPM/ERP system.
+This system have API.
+This application integrates with that system using API to show information.

+## Library
+PHP lib to forming SCM API request into system.

+## How to
-Example in index.php
+Examples in index.php